-- i) Educating the parents and children on the need for lifestyle changes - ii) Setting achievable weight maintenance and weight loss goals - iii) Teaching skills for weight loss - iv) Self-monitoring using food and activity logs, which increase awareness of eating and exercise patterns - v) Stimulus control, which includes limiting the amount of unhealthy food stocked at home - vi) Reinforcement through contracts, praise for behaviours, and rewards (but do not use food as a reward)
+- i) Educating the parents and children on the need for lifestyle changes. - ii) Setting achievable weight maintenance and weight loss goals. - iii) Teaching skills for weight loss. - iv) Self-monitoring using food and activity logs, which increase awareness of eating and exercise patterns. - v) Stimulus control, which includes limiting the amount of unhealthy food stocked at home. - vi) Reinforcement through contracts, praise for behaviours, and rewards (but do not use food as a reward).

+d.
 Family involvement

 Familial aggregation of risk factors for obesity is common.
-The long-term effects of a weight control program (diet, physical activity, behaviour modification) are significantly improved when the intervention is directed at both the parents and the child, rather than the child alone22-23.
+The long term effects of a weight control program (diet, physical activity, behaviour modification) are significantly improved when the intervention is directed at both the parents and the child, rather than the child alone (Epstein et al, 1996)21.
 This also avoids stigmatisation of the obese child, and provides social support and encouragement.

-With regard to other strategies in the management of obesity:
+With regards to other strategies in the management of obesity:

+e.
 Pharmacotherapy

-There is little data on the long-term efficacy and safety of medication in childhood and adolescent obesity.
-At present, only Orlistat is indicated for the obese adolescent, and is still an adjunct therapy to lifestyle recommendations.
+There is no data on the long term efficacy and safety of medication in childhood and adolescent obesity.

+f.
 Bariatric surgery

 There is no role for bariatric surgery in childhood obesity.
-In limited case series, bariatric surgery has been performed in severely obese older adolescents who achieved significant post-operative weight reduction and improvement in comorbid conditions24-26, but were at increased risk of developing post-operative nutritional deficiencies25-27.
-This cannot be recommended for most, but only for those at the highest risk of mortality from obesity, and with both patient and parental understanding of the consequences of surgery.
+In limited case series, bariatric surgery has been performed in severely obese older adolescents who achieved significant postoperative weight reduction and improvement in co-morbid conditions (Strauss et al, 2001; Sugerman et al 2003)^{22,23}, but were at increased risk of developing post-operative nutritional deficiencies (Strauss et al, 2001; Brolin et al, 1989)^{22,24}.
+This cannot be recommended for most, but only for those at the highest risk of mortality from obesity, and with both patient and parental understanding of the consequences of surgery (Sugerman et al, 2003)23.